Nathan ben Jehiel: Supplements and compendia

 A further proof of the popularity gained by the Arukh lies in the numerous supplements and compendiums which soon clustered about it.
 Until recent times, all rabbinic lexicons have been grounded on the Arukh.
-The first supplement was written in the 12th century by R. Samuel ben Jacob ibn Jam'i or Jama' of Narbonne, under the title Agur, a small work of little significance.
+The first supplement was written in the 12th century by Samuel ben Jacob ibn Jam'i or Jama' of Narbonne, under the title Agur, a small work of little significance.

-In the 13th century, R. Tanchum ben Joseph of Jerusalem wrote a lexicon, Al-Murshid al-Kafi, which purposed not only to replace the Arukh, which had grown rare, but also to complete and to correct it.
+In the 13th century, Tanhum of Jerusalem wrote a lexicon, Al-Murshid al-Kafi, which completed, corrected, and replaced the rare Arukh.

-Abraham Zacuto, author of the Yuḥasin, at the beginning of the 16th century composed a supplement entitled Iḳḳere ha-Talmud, of which only a fragment of the latter part has come down.
-About the same time Sanctus Pagninus, a Christian, issued an Enchiridion Expositionis Vocabulorum Haruch, Thargum, Midraschim Rabboth, et Aliorum Librorum.
-The general method of the Arukh was also adopted by Elijah Levita, who, in his Meturgeman and Tishbi, advanced a step in that he differentiated the targumic and the Talmudic words and also sought to complete his prototype.
+At the beginning of the 16th century, Abraham Zacuto, author of the Yuḥasin, composed a supplement entitled Iqqere ha-Talmud, of which only a fragment of the latter part has survived.
+About the same time, Santes Pagnino, a Christian and friar of the Dominican Order, issued an Enchiridion Expositionis Vocabulorum Haruch, Thargum, Midraschim Rabboth, et Aliorum Librorum.
+The general method of the Arukh was also adopted by Elia Levita, who, in his Meturgeman and Tishbi, advanced a step in that he differentiated the targumic and the Talmudic words and also sought to complete his prototype.

 The manner and the matter of the Arukh were closely followed by Johannes Buxtorf in his Lexicon Chaldaicum Talmudicum, and by David de Pomis in his Tzemach David.
-Early in the seventeenth century Menahem Lonzano issued his small but useful supplement, Ma'arikh, concerned particularly with foreign words.
+Early in the seventeenth century, Menahem Lonzano issued his small but useful supplement, Ma'arikh, concerned particularly with foreign words.
 Ma'arikh ha-Ma'arekhet, a compilation by Philippe d'Aquin, appeared in Paris in 1629.